ankane/shorts/Learn-Data-Science.md

 ### Keep Learning

 Read and do the labs in [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (available as a free PDF).
+Understand the bias-variance tradeoff.

 Also, check out [R for Data Science](http://r4ds.had.co.nz/) and these courses: